 At the bottom of the Interface there are two multipurpose buttons, "Multiple Saving..." and "Manage...".
 Each button has multiple, selectable functions.

-WebSnapperPro provides 4 different capture methods: Insta-Link, Bookmarklet, Drag N Drop, and the MiniBrowser.
-For most pages the the results will be the same, but there can be differencess.
+WebSnapperPro provides 3 different capture methods: Insta-Link, Bookmarklet, and the MiniBrowser.
+For most pages the the results will be the same, but there can be differences.
 See "Advanced Capture Techniques" below.

 Captures are easy with Insta-Link – when you want to capture a page you are viewing in Safari or Chrome just click the Insta-Link button and the target page will be added to the WebSnapperPro downloads queue.
 The Insta-Link buttons will capture the page source with any dynamic modifications you made on the page - even if the page is protected by a login/password, as the page source is copied directly from your browser.
-This is usually the most reliable method...but there can be exceptions.
+(Note: In Safari, an extra configuration step is needed) This is usually the most reliable method...but there can be exceptions.
 See "Advanced Capture Techniques" below.

 And WebSnapperPro has an internal MiniBrowser that can be called for difficult pages that rely heavily on external content.
 See "Advanced Capture Techniques" below.